Can She Bake a Cherry Pie?: Production

-Can She Bake a Cherry Pie? was filmed in the Upper West Side of Manhattan, at locations within a 10-block radius of the American Museum of Natural History.
+Can She Bake a Cherry Pie? was filmed on the Upper West Side of Manhattan, at locations within a 10-block radius of the American Museum of Natural History.
 Some of the places in the area do not exist anymore.
 The filmmakers relied on the regular pedestrian traffic to background the scenes, rather than hiring extras.

 Karen Black, who stars as Zee, composed the music for the film.
 Cameos include Orson Welles as a magician and Larry David as Eli's friend.

 The title of the movie comes from the lyric in the folk song "Billy Boy".

 Release

 The film was originally released at the 1983 Cannes Film Festival in the Un Certain Regard section.
 It later opened at only one New York theatre, the 68th Street Playhouse.
 It was released on VHS by itself and was released on DVD as a part of Henry Jaglom Collection vol. 2: The Comedies, along with Sitting Ducks and New Years Day.
 The film was presented in widescreen and the only special features for the film were trailers.